hacickn/Smart-Home-Bilkent-G2C/group/meetingslog.md

 At this point we choose one of the app design that we created and give our focus to develop it.
 Nasuh worked on the databases, Tarık and Eren focused on the designing and functionality of the app.
 Still in that time we keep learning about the android stuido to develop the app more.

-**ToDo:** Metehan will continue to do Elder Panel. İlke will weight Proteus and Arduino part.
+**ToDo:** Metehan will continue to do Elder Panel. İlke will weight Proteus, Arduino part, and weather code design with Hacı.
 Hacı will do ????????.(Although we decided to who weight more where, we also will do work on each piece.), Erengazi Mutlu, Tarık Karalı focused on the functionality of the app and its interface.
 Nasuh Dinçer keep his attention on the database system.
 ****
 ### Meeting ~ (26.04.2020, 30 min)
 ****